 The overall aim of this work was to understand and improve current medical seclusion practice.
 An initial audit was undertaken to assess current practice and a survey undertaken to establish levels of understanding amongst medical staff.
-A "SMART" aim has been aims are Specific, Measurable, Achievable, Realistic and Timely.
+A "SMART" aim has been developed based on audit findings and colleague discussions.
+SMART rates for standards will be presented onto Statistical Process Control aims are Specific, Measurable, Achievable, Realistic and Timely.